 - A pinch salt or to taste

-- To make the sweet tartar sauce: Mix the ½ cup of mayo, pineapple sauce, orange juice, grated carrot, cilantro and salt in a small bowl.
+- Mix the ½ cup of mayo, pineapple sauce, orange juice, grated carrot, cilantro and salt in a small bowl.
 Pour the sauce in an airtight container and store it in the refrigerator.
 If you want a thicker consistency, you can add more mayo and less orange juice.